SmItH197/SteamAuthentication/README.md

 See a demo at http://bensmith.in/steam/demo/

 Please note the main repository is constantly being updated so may contain bugs and other bleeding edge risks.
-For a stable download please visit the releases page.
+For a stable download please visit the releases page: https://github.com/SmItH197/SteamAuthentication/releases

 ##Foreword